 Climbing the Grossglockner

 The Grossglockner can be conquered from all angles and across multiple ridges.
 However, the most popular route is to take the panoramic route to the Lucknerhaus parking lot, then leave your car there and take a 1-2 hour hike to reach the Stüdlhütte at 2,801 meters.
 From where, after a filling dinner and a restful sleep, you should continue early in the morning.

 The easiest routes

-However, there are more difficult routes, for example, on the north wall route, on the ridge, or from other sides.
+The following three routes are the most popular, as less experience and knowledge are enough here: Alter Kalser weg, Bishop Salm weg, Hoffmannweg.
+However, there are more challenging routes, for example, on the north wall route, on the ridge, or from other sides.

 Alter Kaiser route

 This route is 14 kilometres long and has 1,900 meters of elevation gain.
 The route starts from the Luckernhaus and goes to the Stüdlhütte, which most people choose as their first overnight accommodation.

 - Number of days: 2 - 3 days